Living in Poland?

 Flying or Driving — A Convenient Choice

-Despite the convenient bus and train connections, flying across the country keeps gaining popularity.
-You can turn to LOT Polish Airlines, the country’s official airline.
-LOT has a big network of domestic flights with daily connections to Warsaw, Cracow, Wroclaw, and other cities.
-You can purchase your tickets at any LOT office or travel agency.
-Keep your eyes open for discounts and attractive stand-by fares.
+Despite the great bus and train connections, flying across the country is growing in popularity.
+LOT Polish Airlines, the country’s official airline, has a big network of domestic flights with daily connections to Warsaw, Cracow, Wroclaw, and other cities.
+You can purchase tickets online on the LOT website, or at any LOT office or travel agency.
+Keep your eyes open for discounts and cheap stand-by fares.

 The Education System

-Ever since the last education reforms in 1999, schools in Poland are divided into six years of primary school, three years of “gymnasium” (secondary schooling), plus two to four years of post-gymnasium schooling.
+Following education reforms in 1999, schools in Poland are divided into six years of primary school, three years of gymnasium (secondary school), plus two to four years of post-gymnasium schooling.
 The latter consists of specialized lyceums, general lyceums, technical secondary schools, vocational schools, complementary lyceums, and complementary technical secondary schools.

 All in all, Polish children attend 12 to 13 years of school, at the end of which they may take the standardized national secondary school achievement examination and receive a diploma.
-Education is compulsory until the age of 18, with both primary and secondary school attendance being obligatory.
+Education is compulsory for both Polish and foreign children until the age of 18, with both primary and secondary school attendance being obligatory.
+Expat children have the option of attending public schools in Poland.

-There are different international schools for expat children in Poland.
+There are several different international schools for expat children in Poland.
 Here is a brief overview:

 - American School of Warsaw